Saadia-Asghar/Code-Blaster/README.md

 - C++ compiler supporting C++11 or later
 - [SFML 2.x library](https://www.sfml-dev.org/download.php) installed and linked
 - Compatible development environment (e.g., Visual Studio, Code::Blocks, or g++ command line)
+- Or download the SFML extension in Visual Studio Professional 2022, use that IDE, add your assets folder to the resources, and replace the main.cpp file.
-- Assets placed correctly in the `resources/` folder or paths updated in the code
+- Assets placed correctly in the `assests/` folder or paths updated in the code

 ---